jessicapino716-png/aqoolwirewebsite/replit.md

 - **Build System**: Vite with React plugin and runtime error overlay
 - **TypeScript**: Full TypeScript support across client and server
 - **Development**: Replit-specific plugins for enhanced development experience
-- **Email Service**: SendGrid integration for newsletter functionality
+- **Email Service**: SendGrid integration for contact form and newsletter functionality
+  - Using direct API key (SENDGRID_API_KEY_NEW) stored in Replit Secrets
+  - Verified sender: jessicapino@theaqoolwire.com
+  - Fallback to Replit connector if direct key not available

 ### Production Considerations
 - **Build Process**: ESBuild for server-side bundling and Vite for client-side optimization